FundersClub Partnership Returns Data: Jan 20, 2015 Update

 The Power Law at Work

-You can see below the individual unrealized net return multiple*** of each of each fund ordered from highest return to lowest return for each of the last three times we ran this analysis (1/20/15 or "30 months", 7/25/14 or "24 months", 1/25/14 or "18 months).
+You can see below the individual unrealized net return multiple*** of each fund ordered from highest return to lowest return for each of the last three times we ran this analysis (1/20/15 or "30 months", 7/25/14 or "24 months", 1/25/14 or "18 months).
 For example, for a given line, highest returning fund, "Fund A", would be situated furthest to the left, with second highest returning fund "Fund B" as a data point to the right of Fund A. Although each line will have a different number of overall funds at the point of analysis, we compared on the same distance of x-axis.
 Also, some funds invest in more than one company.

 So what do we see?
 The "Power Law" distribution is continuing to play out empirically as a relatively lower percentage of funds drive the lion share of the returns.